Werner0/fasta_doctor/README.md

 + FASTA header mapping file: `mapping.fasta_doctor` (only created with `--rename`).

 ### What fasta_doctor does by default
-+ Ensures FASTA file starts with a ">" and ends with a newline.
++ Ensures the input FASTA file starts with a carat (">") and ends with a newline.
 + Removes all non-printable control characters in the hexadecimal range 00-1F (except 0A).

 ### What fasta_doctor does optionally